Navigating layoff contagion

 Get clear.

-In this 60 minute live workshop, I will teach three practical techniques that will allow you to pursue your own dreams in spite of layoff contagion.
+In this self-paced workshop, I teach practical techniques that will allow you to pursue your own dreams in spite of layoff contagion.

 These techniques will allow you to